-While Yamba is much loved for its quirky charm, it’s also become a hub for hipsters and a fresh boho hangout with a slew of new independent boutiques and homeware shops that wouldn’t look out of place in our beloved Byron (but without the bumper-to-bumper crowds).
+Yamba is loved for its quirky charm, and a large part of that charm is due to the local, independent boutiques and homeware shops that wouldn’t look out of place in our beloved Byron Bay (but without the bumper-to-bumper crowds).
 Bounce between One Country Mouse, Podium (which stocks Australian labels like Zulu & Zephyr and Rowie) and the Island Collective while hunting for treasures to take home.
 Don’t miss Summi’s up on Pilot Hill – a local fashion label stocking retro terry-towelling sets and ribbed summer dresses.

 Hunt for treasures to take home at Island Collective.
 (Image: Destination NSW)

 Whether you prefer a cult classic or a new release, this family-managed movie theatre will see you get your fix.
-The cinema is all old-school Yamba cool with its single screen space able to seat up to 200 guests.
-Located just a few minutes from the town centre, the small, squat retro cinema with the red-velvet curtains serves popcorn and choc-tops at the snack bar.
+The cinema is all old-school Yamba nostalgia with its single-screen space able to seat up to 200 guests.
+Located just a few minutes from the town centre, the retro cinema with red-velvet curtains serves popcorn and choc-tops at the snack bar.